j4w8n/supakit/README.md

 ### Declare onAuthStateChange
 Listen for auth changes in your root +layout.svelte file.
 You'll need to pass-in your Supabase load client as the first parameter.

+You'll also want to reference [auth state](#auth-state) to either use Supakit's session store or set a callback function that invalidates data after a session change.

 ```html
 <!-- src/routes/+layout.svelte -->
 <script lang="ts">